Selimach/visualization/README.md

 c - Creation of various charts to benchmark airlines on various routes.

-#### 2 - Employment rates in Europe
+#### 2 - Socio-economic
-Chart showing the evolution of employment rates per country (with only few countries highlighted) based on data sourced from Eurostat.
+a- Creation of maps showing the evolution of employment rates per country (with only few countries highlighted) based on data sourced from Eurostat.
 Information can be also shown on a map.
 A pdf can be generated to display this information and the code can be hidden for non-technical audience.

-#### 3 - Fast food restaurants
+#### 3 - Consumer goods
-Chart showing the number of calories by menu and restaurant or how to transform data from a table into a more insightful representation.
+a- Chart showing the number of calories by menu and restaurant or how to transform data from a table into a more insightful representation.